al6x/micon/readme.md

 ## Installation

 	$ sudo gem install micon

+## TODO

+- remove threads and synchronization support, probably it will be never needed in any real situation, because there's no multithreading in ruby.
+- refactor specs, they are messy a little.
+- maybe it makes sense to add ability to add dependencies for components after component registration?

-Copyright (c) 2009 Alexey Petrushin [http://bos-tec.com](http://bos-tec.com), released under the MIT license.
+Copyright (c) 2011 Alexey Petrushin [http://4ire.net](http://4ire.net), released under the MIT license.

 [ioc]: http://en.wikipedia.org/wiki/Inversion_of_control